crashworks3d/Iron_Man_Servo_AM/docs/UPLOAD_CODE.md

 3. Select the correct board type by selecting in the menu **Tools > Board > Digistump AVR Boards > Digispark (Default 16.5mhz)**

-4. If you have the AM4 board only, skip to step 6.
+4. If you have the AM4 or AM6 board only, skip to step 6.

 5. If you have the AM4 with the "W85" (Walsh Mark 85 helmet):